 To join, send the following information to James Plath, Dept. of English, Illinois Wesleyan University, Bloomington, IL 61702-2900: Your name, university affiliation (if any), preferred mailing address, phone, and preferred email address.
 And, of course, your dues.
 Membership renewals can be sent to the same address.

-Though we still are not equipped to take credit card payments, discounted multiple-year memberships are now possible:
+Though we still are not equipped to take credit card payments, only PayPal, discounted multiple-year memberships are now possible:

 Regular dues Grad students/retirees